mate-academy/layout_catalog/readme.md

 ---
 ### Tips & Hints
-Don't use flex `gap` property, it's not yet supported by tests.
+Don"t use flex `gap` property, it"s not yet supported by tests.